HTTP Transport for BRC-103 Mutual Authentication

 1. x-bsv-auth-request-id (32 bytes, base64-decoded).

-2. Request method length + UTF-8 bytes.
+2. Request method: length + UTF-8 bytes.

-3. Path length + UTF-8 bytes (or -1 if empty).
+3. Path: length + UTF-8 bytes (use / if the path is empty).

-4. Query string length + UTF-8 bytes (or -1 if none).
+4. Query string (including ?): length + UTF-8 bytes (or -1 if none).

-6. Body length + body bytes (or -1 if none).
+6. Body: length + body bytes (or -1 if none).

 6.9 Signature Preimage Calculation for HTTP Response Messages